goradd/goradd/doc/quickstart.md

 2) Reproducible builds.
 This is the primary goal of modules, and generally has been successful.

-By default, go tries to detect whether to use go modules using the following heuristic:
+Depending on your GO version, go tries to detect whether to use go modules.
+Starting with GO 1.14 it is automatically on.
-1. Is the current working directory inside the GOPATH environment variable?
-If so, we are definitely NOT using go modules.
-2. Else, does the current working directory, or a directory above it, have a go.mod file in it.
-If so, we definitely ARE using go modules.
-3. Otherwise, we are in limbo.
-Go version 1.11 handled this badly by just complaining.
-Go 1.12+ handles it a little better, and allows you to install things with `go get`, but you can't really do anything else.

 Goradd is module aware, and will work whether you are using modules or not.
 Because of the above behavior, the main thing you should be aware of is that whenever you